 This component of the regional programme in the Outcome 364 related area resulted in producing several important and unique knowledge products such as the Regional HDR on AIDS, capacity building in UNDP and partner organizations, and creation of an active CoP.
-The overall regional programme result in this area could be described as capacity building while its expected impact was to enhance the effectiveness of national responses to HIV/AIDS.
-The regional programme's contribution to this expected impact was very modest as compared to the contribution of national http://www.uneval.org/papersandpubs/documentdetail.jsp?doc_id=21
+The overall regional programme result in this area could be described as knowledge generation and capacity building while its expected impact was to enhance the effectiveness of national response to HIV/AIDS.
+The regional programme's contribution through TRAC resources can be considered modest

-"COs, policy makers and CSOs have improved statistical and analytical capacities in respect of MDG and HD monitoring"
+2 "COs, policy makers and CSOs have improved statistical and analytical capacities in respect of MDG and HD monitoring"